multimodalAI/multimodal-ai-hugo-group/content/authors/chris-barnes-ukomain/_index.md

 weight: 3

 # Role/position
-role: Head of Science/AI at NPL and Professor of Systems and Synthetic Biology at UCL
+role: Head of Science of AI, NPL; Professor of Systems and Synthetic Biology, UCL

 # Organizations/Affiliations
 organizations: